binbashar/leverage/README.md

 bats -r tests/bats
 ```
 ### Using docker image
-A Dockerfile suited for running all tests is provided along with useful Makefile targets.
+A Docker image suitable for running all tests is provided and [available in DockerHub](https://hub.docker.com/r/binbash/leverage-cli-testing).

-To build such image run `make build-image`.

-To run all tests `make tests`.
+To run all tests, run `make tests`.
 Alternatively `make test-unit` or `make test-int` for unit or integration tests respectively.

 ## Release Process
 * On every PR, a Github Action workflow is triggered to create/update a release draft.